 Costs included all direct costs of care, including intervention and usual care costs for chronic low back pain as well as background health care costs.
 As several of these interventions may not currently be covered by payers, we included out-of-pocket prices reported in the grey literature as part of direct costs.
 Intervention costs were applied once during the first model cycle, and a fee for a 15- or 25-minute doctor's office visit was applied to the cost of each intervention or usual care, respectively.
 Since usual care consisted of self-care, no additional costs beyond background health care costs were added to this arm.
-All intervention costs listed in Table ES4 are per-session costs, based on sessions provided in a group format, except for acupuncture and usual care, which are provided to patients on an individual basis.
+All intervention costs listed in Table ES4 are per-session costs, based on sessions provided in a group format, except for acupuncture, CBT, and usual care, which are provided to patients on an individual basis.
+We were unable to identify representative published real-world data on costs of group pain CBT sessions; given that most CBT across various conditions is provided in individual sessions, we used costs for individual sessions in our model.

 Background health care costs included additional office visits, hospital stays, laboratory tests, and pharmacologic therapy, and differed based on health state.
 All costs were inflated to 2016 US dollars using the medical care component of the US Consumer Price Index.